-while ensuring $\|\x_k\|_{\infty}<\frac{1}{\lambda}$ for all $k=1,2,\cdots,K$, where $C$ matches the constant in the optimal convergence rate of SGD and $d$ is the dimension of the variable.
-Comparing with (\ref{rate3}), we observe that AdamW-style Shampoo employs the nuclear norm in its convergence rate and spectral norm in its implicit bias, those correspond to the $\ell_1$ and $\ell_{\infty}$ norms applied to the singular values, respectively.
-Consequently, AdamW-style Shampoo can be interpreted as achieving theoretical behavior analogous to AdamW, but in the space of singular values.
+while ensuring $\lambda\|\x_k\|_{\infty}<1$ for all $k=1,2,\cdots,K$, where $d$ is the dimension.
+Comparing with (\ref{rate3}), we observe that AdamW-style Shampoo employs the nuclear norm in its convergence rate and spectral norm in its implicit bias, which correspond respectively to the $\ell_1$ and $\ell_{\infty}$ norms of the singular values, respectively.
+Consequently, AdamW-style Shampoo can be interpreted as exhibiting theoretical behavior analogous to that of AdamW, but in the space of singular values.

-\textbf{Two-sided v.s. one-sided preconditioning}.
-When $p,q<+\infty$, Algorithm \ref{alg1} employs two-sided preconditioning; for instance, setting $p=q=2$ recovers the original Shampoo update proposed in \citep{shampoo-icml-18}.
-If either $p$ or $q$ is infinite, the algorithm reduces to the one-sided preconditioning analyzed in \citep{shampoo-xie-icml-25,KangAn-nips-25,shampoo-xie-25}.
-Our analysis framework permits any positive values $p,q$ satisfying $\frac{1}{p}+\frac{1}{q}=1$.
-Empirically, \citet{distribute-shampoo-20,distribute-shampoo-23} observed that treating the exponents $p$ and $q$ as tunable hyperparameters can lead to improved performance.